Identifiability of VAR(1) model in a stationary setting: Maximal classes

 \begin{lemma} Let $\mathbf{M}_G$ be a stationary VAR(1) model, and $\lambda_{ij}^{[k]}=\left(\Lambda^k\right)_{ij}$, for all $k\in\mathbb{N}$, then generically

 where

 \end{lemma} \begin{proof} The proof is given in Appendix \ref{app:prf_lem_M_P_M_S}. \end{proof}

 In fact, $M^P$ is a set of matrices $\Lambda$ such that for all $i,j\in[n]$, if there exists a directed path from $i$ to $j$, then after a certain power, the corresponding coefficient $\lambda_{ij}$ stays non-zero. $M^S$ is a set of matrices $\Lambda$ such that the infinite sum of certain elements equals zero is equivalent to requiring that each part of the sum equals zero individually.
-In other words, we avoid cancellations among elements of different powers of $\Lambda$ in this set.
+In other words, we prevent cancellations among elements of different powers of $\Lambda$ in this set.

-In this paper, because we consider generic identifiability, and hence generic properties of the parameters, we assume that for all stationary VAR(1) models, the associated interaction matrices satisfy: $\Lambda\in M^S\cap M^P$.
+Because we consider generic properties of the parameters, we assume that $\Lambda\in M^S\cap M^P$.
 It is reasonable because Lemma \ref{lem:M_P_M_S} implies that $M_G\backslash \left(M^S\cap M^P\right)$ has Lebesgue measure zero.
-Note that this type of argument is already mentioned in Proposition \ref{prop:I_lam_mea_0}.
-This assumption is necessary for proving the relationships between maximal classes and the parameters, which are highlighted by Proposition \ref{prop:supp_sig_maxc} and Lemma \ref{lem:supp_Sig_Lam_maxc}.
+This type of genericity argument was already used in Section \ref{sec:Jacobian_structure}.
+The assumption is needed to establish the relationship between maximal classes and the support of \(\Sigma\) in Theorem \ref{thm:supp_sig_maxc}, and to derive the Jacobian support characterization in Lemma \ref{lem:supp_Sig_Lam_maxc}.
+The necessity for this restriction arises from the infinite-series representation of the stationary covariance in the discrete-time setting as shown in (\ref{eq:vec_sig_sum}); in contrast, no such assumption is needed for deriving similar results in linear SEMs (\cite[Theorem~4.2]{drton2018algebraic}) or continuous LMs (\cite[Corollary~2.3]{varando2020graphical}).